 Be inspired by heroes who shine bright through the darkness of cancer.

-Thalia was diagnosed with acute lymphoblastic leukemia on March 30th, 2018, a month after her 5th birthday.
-There have been many ups and downs through her first few months of treatment.
-No matter what she has always seemed to still stay positive throughout it all.
-Putting that big bright beautiful smile on her face reassuring us everything is going to be okay.
+Thalia was diagnosed with acute lymphoblastic leukemia on March 30, 2018 — a month after her fifth birthday.
+There have been many ups and downs through her first few months of treatment, but no matter what, she has always stayed positive through it all.
+Putting that big bright beautiful smile on her face reassures us that everything is going to be okay.

-Laura was diagnosed with Hodgkin Lymphoma in 2013 while she was living in Hawaii.
-Her baby boy was only 14 months old.
-Laura went through ABVD chemotherapy treatment and 18 rounds of radiation.
+Laura was diagnosed with Hodgkin Lymphoma in 2013, while she was living in Hawaii.
+Her baby boy was only fourteen months old.
+Laura went through ABVD chemotherapy treatment and eighteen rounds of radiation.
 She went into remission and began rebuilding her life after cancer.

 Meet the people making a change in your community.